University of Kerala: International Students

 The University of Kerala has received an unprecedented 2,620 applications from international students representing 81 countries for its academic programmes in 2025–26.The university currently hosts 205 international students from 52 countries, including Colombia, Peru, United Kingdom, and the United States of America, through ICCR scholarships and self-financing options.

 Students from America at Kerala University's Kariavattom campus, Thiruvananthapuram.

 Semester-in-India Programme (SIP)

 The University of Kerala runs a Semester-in-India Programme (SIP) for American students, enabling them to study selected courses for one semester with credit transfer to their home institutions.
-The programme is governed by the University's Credit Transfer Regulations and Credit and Semester System (CSS) Regulations for foreign students.
+The programme is governed by the university's Credit Transfer Regulations and Credit and Semester System (CSS) Regulations for foreign students.
 So far, three batches with a total of 23 students have completed the SIP, representing institutions such as St. Mary's College of Maryland, Grand Valley State University, George Mason University, Green Mountain College, Cornell University, Plymouth State University, Hendrix College, Berea College and Pacific University.

 Academic collaborations with foreign universities

-The University of Kerala has already signed MoU(Memorandum of Understanding) with upto 22 institutions across the globe.It includes University of Hartford, University of Warsaw, Yaroslav-the-Wise Novgorod State University.
+The University of Kerala has signed MoUs (Memorandum of Understanding) with up to 22 institutions across the globe.
+It includes University of Hartford, University of Warsaw, Yaroslav-the-Wise Novgorod State University.